KaiserWilhelm23/PIP-Manager-App/README.md

 # Announcements
 - PIP Manager may be renaimed to PPMS (Python Package Managment Software)
-- 3.2 will be release is confirmed.
+- 3.2 release is confirmed.